• Skip to primary navigation

 Sarongs and Bikinis

 I LOVE sarongs and have a collection from countries around the world.
-Costa Rica makes some beautiful ones and it’s so useful and cute for a beach vacation.
+Costa Rica makes some beautiful ones.
+They are so useful and cute for a beach vacation.
 Wear it as a cover up, a skirt or even lay it down as a towel!

 For the ladies, I also recommend to do some bikini shopping, especially if you’re a surfer.
-In the surf towns of Tamarindo, Jaco, Puerto Viejo and Samara, you can find some cute local bikini shops.
-Some of them are handmade and made locally and you can also find custom made bikini stores.
+In the surf towns of Tamarindo, Jaco, Playa Grande, Puerto Viejo and Samara, you can find some cute local bikini shops.
+Some of them are locally handmade and you can also find custom made bikini stores.

 Stuffed Animals

-The best souvenir from Costa Rica for little kids!
+One of the best Costa Rican souvenirs for little kids!
 You can find sloths, monkeys, toucans, turtles and other cute animal stuffed animals.

 Cute stuffed animals